zhangfand/zed/crates/channels/README.md

             - Kick from stage
             - Leave stage
 - Conversation panel
+    - Conversation is divided into "blocks", which are like messages but allow multiple authors
     - Maintain a (potentially empty) block for the current user at the end
     - Anyone can edit any message (we can add permissions later)
-    - Authorship attribution (who wrote this block?)
+    - Show who authored each block (could be multiple users)
     - Insert a new block with cmd-enter
-    - When /mentioning or direct messaging an assistant, cmd-enter submits an edited message to the LLM.
+    - When /mentioning or direct messaging with an assistant, cmd-enter submits an edited message to the LLM.
-    - Possibly defer: Threads
+    - Possibly defer: Threads?
-        - Could indent with tab to enter a thread.
+        - Could indent block with tab to enter a thread.
 (Shift tab to reverse?)
         - Fold threads to their summary in the main conversation
         - Summarize recently active threads somewhere?
 - Web UI